 \subsection{Decentralised mitigation response}

 In the absence of centrally imposed controls, rational self-interested individuals will seek to choose their own time-dependent activity level $a(t)$ in such a way as to minimise their own cost.
 In general, the optimal activity level for a given individual will depend on the activity levels of others.
 A Nash equilibrium for this system is a situation where: (i) all individuals have the same time-dependent activity level $a(t)$; and (ii) any individual choosing a different activity level pays a higher cost \cite{reluga2010game}.
-We expect that this will result in a weaker (but potentially non-zero) reduction in activity levels and a higher aggregate cost compared to the socially optimal case (i.e. the solution to Eq. \eqref{eq:central_planner}).
-This is because individuals only consider the trade off between the cost of reducing activity and the reduction in their own risk, and do not consider the impact of their behaviour on the aggregate epidemic dynamics \cite{gersovitz2004economical,auld2025economics}.

-Consider the situation where the population has activity level $a(t)$, and let $C\left[\tilde{a} | a\right]$ denote the cost to a single individual $i$ who chooses a different activity level $\tilde{a}(t)$.
-We assume that the population size $N$ is sufficiently large that the aggregate epidemic dynamics are insensitive to the behaviour of a single individual, so that $S(t)$ and $I(t)$ solve Eqs. \eqref{eq:dSdt}--\eqref{eq:dIdt}.
+In Supplementary Material sec 1.2, we derive an equation for a Nash equilibrium and provide the numerical method used to calculate it.
 Again, we consider the simplest version of the problem in which individuals do not modify their behaviour according to which disease compartment they are in (see Supplementary Material sec.
 1.4 for a more general, state-dependent version of the model).
-Then $C\left[\tilde{a}|a\right]$ is a functional given by